-PSA response rate by treatment group (E1 and E2) will be calculated along with the 2-sided 90% CI using the Clopper-Pearson method (exact CI for a binomial proportion as computed by default by the FREQ procedure using the EXACT option).
-Two-sided 95% CIs will also be calculated and reported.
+PSA response rate will be calculated along with the 2-sided 95% CI using the Clopper-Pearson method (exact CI for a binomial proportion as computed by default by the FREQ procedure using the EXACT option).

 A spider plot of the percent change in PSA value from baseline per time point and a waterfall plot of the best percentage change in PSA value from baseline will be created.
 These plots will display for each patient with a baseline assessment and at least one post-baseline assessment.